 General Operating (Fund 28400) - This is the operating account for the Office.
-Except for special appropriations, which may extend into subsequent fiscal years, this is a reverting fund.
-There were no special appropriations during the fiscal year ending June 30, 2016.
+Except for special appropriations which may extend into subsequent fiscal years, this is a reverting fund.
+There were two special multi-year appropriations during the fiscal year ending June 30, 2019.